learn-co-curriculum/dsc-project-template/README.md

 ## Repository Contents

-Below is a list of the contents of this repository - instructions for using them are in the next section.
+Below is a list of the contents of this repository.

 - `README.md`: The README for this repo branch explaining it's contents - you're reading it now
 - `TEMPLATE_README.md`: An example of a project README that provides a brief overview of your whole project